ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ## Overview

-This tutorial is designed for developers and platform engineers interested in leveraging FlowiseAI on GKE for building customized LLM flows and AI agents, offloading resource-intensive tasks to a managed cluster.
+This tutorial is designed for developers and platform engineers interested in leveraging Flowise on GKE for building customized LLM flows and AI agents, offloading resource-intensive tasks to a managed cluster.
+Managed clusters automatically handle the complex infrastructure requirements of AI applications like - scaling GPU nodes for model inference, managing variable workloads, allowing developers to focus on building AI solutions rather than managing servers.
+Flowise is a low-code/no-code platform that enables developers to build and deploy AI applications and multi-agent systems through a visual drag-and-drop interface without extensive programming.
 As an example for this tutorial, we will create a multi-agent application that acts as a software development team with a software developer and a code reviewer which are coordinated by a supervisor.
+The example demonstrates Flowise's core multi-agent coordination capabilities.
+This showcases how AI agents can collaborate on complex tasks—with a supervisor orchestrating between a code writer and reviewer.
-For more info, you may want to read the [docs](https://docs.flowiseai.com/using-flowise/agentflowv1/multi-agents).
+For more info, you may want to read the [docs](https://docs.flowiseai.com/using-flowise/agentflowv2).

 ### What will you learn